Hashtagitude

 2. Automation widgets and tools

 Marketing budgets are usually the first to get slashed when companies look to cut cost.
 And when companies look to save money in the digital space, they turn to widgets and bots.
 Automation is definitely cheaper than a real person.
-The same is true for most industries; however, when the objective is to connect with others, robots are not your best bet.
+The same is true for most industries; however, when the objective is to connect with others, robots are not be your best bet.

 After you get your automation widget, do you ever check your ROI?
 Is your social media producing the desired results or are you throwing spaghetti at the wall to see what sticks?
 Do you measure your data and cross-reference it with previous data to craft better strategies and future campaigns?
 Are you posting too much?
 On the other hand, are you posting too little?
 How much personality should your bring to your audience?
 Automation does do some things well but you should not completely rely on automation tools for your digital marketing success..